The HiSET is one of 2 available high school equivalency exams in the U.S. The other option is the GED test.

 The HiSET exam is one of three available High School Equivalency Tests in America.
 When you pass the HiSET exam, you will receive the High School Equivalency Diploma from your State.

 The HiSET is one of the alternatives to the GED test and is NOT available in every state.
-Check the HiSET availability in your state here.
+Check here to learn about -> the HiSET availability in your state.